 Nancy Thompson was always a rather introverted kind of girl, always letting her long dark brown hair fall over her face, hiding her from view.
 She usually avoided being around people, or otherwise did her best to just blend in; a true wallflower.
 For some reason they just made her really nervous, especially the guys.
 Lance, however, was the only exception.

 As good as he was with keeping a neat wardrobe, he was even better with his schoolwork.
-He was such a model student, in fact, that he was bumped up a whole grade, now being a high school freshman instead of an eighth grader.
-This, naturally, came in handy for Nancy during class, since she was hardly an A-student herself.
+He was such a model student, in fact, that he was bumped up a whole grade, now being a sophomore instead of a freshman.
+This, came in handy for Nancy during class, since she was hardly an A-student herself.
 Because of this, and because of his non-threatening, good-natured personality, they both ended up becoming good friends over the school year.

 As the two packed up their books into their lockers, which were only two spaces apart from each other, Nancy's mouth involuntarily widened in a yawn.